TheRealonfire/Vocable-Trainer-German-/README.md

-On Windows you need to do the following steps:<br>
+On Windows or apple product, you need to do the following steps:<br>
 1.Select Code<br>
 2.click on download Zip <br>
 3.extract that<br>

-Mac OS:
-we cannot describe yet

 # apis
 we use the APIS: